DIY Garden Arch: How to Build a Cattle Panel Trellis

 It’s Finished!

-Now all you have to do is plant something to grow on that sweet new cattle panel trellis of yours.
-In years past I’ve done sugar pumpkins and tromboncino squash, but this year I’m growing a selection of indeterminate cherry tomatoes on my trellis (see Tomato FAQs).
-You can also check out our Vertical Gardening GuideΒ for more inspiration for what you can grow vertically!
+Now, all you have to do is plant something to grow on that sweet new cattle panel trellis of yours.
+In years past, I’ve done sugar pumpkins and tromboncino squash, but you can also do small melons, cucumbers, delicata squash, butternut and more!
+You can also check out our Vertical Gardening Guide for more inspiration for what you can grow vertically.

 Meet Randi